corda/corda/docs/source/corda-configuration-file.rst

     .. note:: Longer term these keys will be managed in secure hardware devices.

+:crlCheckSoftFail: This is a boolean flag that when enabled (i.e. `true` value is set) the certificate revocation list (CRL) checking will use the soft fail mode.
+                  The soft fail mode allows the revocation check to succeed if the revocation status cannot be determined because of a network error.
+                  If this parameter is set to `false` the rigorous CRL checking takes place, meaning that each certificate in the certificate path being checked needs to have the CRL distribution point extension set and pointing to a URL serving a valid CRL.

 :database: Database configuration:

         :serverNameTablePrefix: Prefix string to apply to all the database tables.
 The default is no prefix.